Albrecht von Bernstorff (diplomat, born 1890): Biography

 Albrecht Bernstorff was the oldest of Andreas von Bernstorff's and Augusta von Hottinger's five children.
 The Bernstorff family was known for its eminent statesmen and diplomats.
-He grew up in Berlin and on the family estate Stintenburg, and embarked upon a short agricultural apprenticeship before being chosen for a Rhodes Scholarship for the year 1909.
-In 1909, Bernstorff learned that his application for a Rhodes scholarship had been accepted; he abandoned his studies in agriculture, and enrolled on October 8, 1909 as a political economy student at Trinity College.
-He studied at Trinity College, Oxford, from 1909 to 1911.
+He grew up in Berlin and on the family estate in Stintenburg, and embarked upon a short agricultural apprenticeship before being chosen for a Rhodes Scholarship in 1909.
+When Bernstorff learned that his application for a Rhodes scholarship had been accepted; he abandoned his studies in agriculture, and enrolled on October 8, 1909, as a political economy student at Trinity College, Oxford where he studied until 1911.
 During his stay at Oxford, he co-founded the Hanover Club, an Anglo-German student debating society, and co-authored a small booklet containing advice for future German students.
-He completed his degree at Kiel University, following a short stint of voluntary military service.